MaaniGhaffari/sampling_based_planners/README.md

 >> init
 ```

 - IIG (RIG with an information-based convergence metric): The information functions estimate the mutual information, the available methods are mutual information `'mi'`, mutual information upper bound `'miub'`, Gaussian process variance reduction `'gpvr'`, and Gaussian process variance reduction with uncertain input `'ugpvr'`.
-For more details please see the IIG paper at: https://arxiv.org/abs/1607.01883
+For more details please see the IIG paper: https://arxiv.org/abs/1607.01883

 For example, we can run IIG using `'ugpvr'` information function as follows: